Hotel Jerome Ski

 The J-Bar is the iconic spot in town to grab a drink, it is a very social place to enjoy an après drink but also fairly chilled.

 Resort activities include skiing, snowboarding, cross country skiing, dog sledding, and powder tours – off piste powder guiding and snowmobiling.
 As well as all the winter sports there is lots to see in the way of Art galleries and museums.
 We would recommend a hot air balloon ride over the mountains.
-There is a brilliant children's centre in Snowmass, the Treehouse, which caters for children aged 12 months and upwards.
+There is a brilliant children's center in Snowmass, the Treehouse, which caters for children aged 12 months and upwards.

 Lucy Hunt (Staff)